 Girls will have an opportunity to participate in at least 6 meets this season.
 Meets are held Saturday mornings typically with warm-ups starting at 8:30 AM followed by the meet at 9:00 AM.

 The meet schedule is based on coaches’ schedules and pool availability.
 We try to schedule meets so that families do not have to travel more than 60 miles to a meet.
-The schedule will be complete by June 1, 2016 and coaches will share the information with families.
+The 2017 schedule will be complete soon.

 What if my girl misses a practice or meet?